14 Kids' Cereals You Always Leave on Grocery Store Shelves

 Honey Maid S'mores

 S'mores might be the perfect campfire treat you indulge in every summer, but it makes for a terrible breakfast option.
 One serving has 17 grams of sugar.
-Sorry, but it's best not to think out eating this every morning.
+It's best not to think out eating this every morning.